burneyy/vim-winccoa/README.md

 # vim-winccoa
-Simple Syntax Highlightingfor WinCC-OAs Control Scripts and Panels
+Simple Syntax Highlighting for WinCC-OAs Control Scripts and Panels